orlfi/FileCommander/README.md

 ## Running and Building

 * Windows - Build and run using the .NET SDK command line tools (`dotnet build` in the root directory).
-Run `UICatalog` with `dotnet ./UICatalog/bin/Debug/net5.0/FileCommander.dll` or by directly executing `./UICatalog/bin/Debug/net5.0/FileCommander.exe`.
+Run `FileCommander` with `dotnet ./FileCommander/bin/Debug/netcoreapp3.1/FileCommander.dll` or by directly executing `./FileCommander/bin/Debug/netcoreapp3.1/FileCommander.exe`.
 * Windows - Open `FileCommander.sln` with Visual Studio 2019.

 ## Licence